MicrosoftDocs/WSL/WSL/networking.md

 netsh interface portproxy add v4tov4 listenport=<yourPortToForward> listenaddress=0.0.0.0 connectport=<yourPortToConnectToInWSL> connectaddress=(wsl hostname -I)
 ```

 In this example, you will need to update `<yourPortToForward>` to a port number, for example `listenport=4000`. `listenaddress=0.0.0.0` means that incoming requests will be accepted from ANY IP address.
 The Listen Address specifies the IPv4 address for which to listen and can be changed to values that include: IP address, computer NetBIOS name, or computer DNS name.
 If an address isn't specified, the default is the local computer.
 You need to update the `<yourPortToConnectToInWSL>` value to a port number where you want WSL to connect, for example `connectport=4000`.
-Lastly, the `connectaddress` value needs to be the IP address of your Linux distribution installed via WSL 2 (the WSL 2 VM address), which can be found by entering the command: `wsl.exe hostname -i`.
+Lastly, the `connectaddress` value needs to be the IP address of your Linux distribution installed via WSL 2 (the WSL 2 VM address), which can be found by entering the command: `wsl.exe hostname -I`.

 So this command may look something like: